jxson/front-matter/README.md

         title: 'Just hack\'n',
         description: 'Nothing to see here'
     },
-    body: '\nThis is some text about some stuff that happened sometime ago',
+    body: 'This is some text about some stuff that happened sometime ago',
+    bodyBegin: 6,
     frontmatter: 'title: Just hack\'n\ndescription: Nothing to see here' }
 ```